directus-labs/guest-authoring/do-apps/index.md

 - Any alterations to the Environment Variables or Dockerfile activate instantaneous re-builds and deployments.

-- All deployments are executed smoothly, devoid of any downtime.
-Any unsuccessful builds will default back to the last triumphant version.
+- All deployments are executed with zero-downtime.
+Any unsuccessful builds will default back to the lastest successful deployment.

-- Your data's integrity is preserved with Storage and Managed DB, ensuring your data's safety even if you decide to suspend the app for subsequent migrations.
+- Your data's integrity is preserved with Object Storage and Managed DB, ensuring your data's safety if you decide to suspend the app for subsequent migrations to another service provider.

-Should any questions or hurdles arise, feel free to reach out to me on the Directus Discord platform.
+Should any questions or hurdles arise, feel free to reach out to me on the official Directus Discord.
 I'm always here to assist!